 The smartwatch world has had its eyes on Samsung for a while: While the Apple Watch may only be in the first generation, Samsung has had a couple years to work on smartwatch models – and the new Gear S2 watch is the latest iteration, coming with several surprise for long-term smartphone fans.
+Also, read about the best smartwatch for women.

 You can watch the reveal video here, because everyone has a reveal video these days.
 The most obvious change is the design, which is a sleeker, more minimalistic take on the Gear, more reminiscent of a traditional watch and, frankly, much more comfortable-looking than previous generations (more on this in a bit).